-- a.
-An HSD is a document or other material that contains sensitive, but unclassified, information that warrants exceptional handling and storage procedures to prevent significant consequences that could result if such information were obtained or disclosed in an unauthorized way.
-Although HSDs frequently relate to law enforcement materials, highly sensitive information in a civil case could also qualify for HSD treatment.
-Examples of HSD in the criminal or civil context may include sealed filings relating to: national security, public corruption, cyber investigations, highly exploitable trade secrets, financial information, or computer source code belonging to a private entity, the disclosure of which could have significant national or international repercussions, and information that could create an exceptional risk to personal or public safety. - b.
+a.
+A document is an HSD if its subject matter includes material that contains sensitive, but unclassified information that renders it of potential value to malicious nation-state actors seeking to harm the interests of the United States.
+The Court will consider whether the document involves: national security investigations, cyber investigations, especially sensitive public corruption investigations, a highly exploitable trade secret, financial information, or computer source code belonging to a private entity, the exposure of which could have significant national or international repercussions.
+This list is not to be considered as exhaustive.
+In making such a determination the Court will consider the extent of the domestic or international interests that are implicated.

+- b.
 Most materials currently filed under seal do not meet the definition of an HSD and do not merit the heightened protections afforded to HSDs.
-The form or nature of the document itself does not determine whether HSD treatment is warranted.
-Instead, the focus is on the severity of the consequences for the parties or the public should the documents be accessed without authorization.
-Most presentence reports, pretrial release reports, pleadings related to cooperation in criminal cases, social security records, administrative immigration records, applications for search warrants, interception of wire, oral, or electronic communications under 18 U.S.C. § 2518, and applications for pen registers, trap, and trace devices do not presumptively qualify as HSD and require an independent analysis of whether HSD treatment is warranted.

-c.
-The determination as to whether a document is an HSD shall be resolved by the presiding judge or, when no presiding judge has been assigned, by the chief judge.
+The form or nature of the document, by itself, does not determine whether HSD treatment is warranted.
+Instead, the focus is on the severity of the consequences for the parties or the public should the document be disclosed without authorization.
+The following types of documents are generally not considered HSDs: presentence reports, pretrial release reports, pleadings related to cooperation in criminal cases, social security records, administrative immigration records, sealed filings in most civil cases, and the following when they do not meet the criteria in 1.a: applications for search warrants, requests made under 18 U.S.C. § 2703, pen register and trap and trace requests, and applications for electronic surveillance under 18 U.S.C. § 2518. - c.
+Any dispute as to whether a document is an HSD shall be resolved by the presiding judge or, when no presiding judge is assigned, the chief judge.